Celtic F.C.: History

 In 1897, the club became a private limited company and Willie Maley was appointed as the first "secretary-manager".
 Between 1905 and 1910, Celtic won the Scottish League Championship six times in a row.
 They also won the Scottish Cup in both 1907 and 1908, the first times a Scottish club had ever won the double.
 During World War I, Celtic won the league four times in a row, including 62 matches unbeaten between November 1915 and April 1917.
 The mid-1920s saw the emergence of Jimmy McGrory as one of the most prolific goalscorers in British football history; over a sixteen-year playing career, he scored 550 goals in 547 games (including 16 goals for Clydebank during a season on loan in 1923–24), a British goal-scoring record to this day.
 In January 1940, Willie Maley's retirement was announced.
 He was 71 years old and had served the club in varying roles for nearly 52 years, initially as a player and then as secretary-manager.
 Jimmy McStay became manager of the club in February 1940.
 He spent over five years in this role, although due to the Second World War no official competitive league football took place during this time.
 The Scottish Football League and Scottish Cup were suspended and in their place regional league competitions were set up.
 Celtic did not do particularly well during the war years, but did win the Victory in Europe Cup held in May 1945 as a one-off football match to celebrate Victory in Europe Day.

 Ex-player and captain Jimmy McGrory took over as manager in 1945.
 Under McGrory, Celtic defeated Arsenal, Manchester United and Hibernian to win the Coronation Cup, a one-off tournament held in May 1953 to commemorate the coronation of Elizabeth II.
 He also led them to a League and Cup double in 1954.
-On 19 October 1957, Celtic defeated Rangers in the final of the Scottish League Cup at Hampden Park in Glasgow, retaining the trophy they had won for the first time the previous year; the 7–1 scoreline remains a record win in a British domestic cup final.
+On 19 October 1957, Celtic defeated Rangers in the final of the Scottish League Cup at Hampden Park in Glasgow, retaining the trophy they had won for the first time the previous year; the 7–1 scoreline remains the highest-scoring British domestic cup final.
 The years that followed, however, saw Celtic struggle and the club won no more trophies under McGrory.